Filleting knife, Victorinox Grand Maître collection.

 Combining superb form with exceptional functionality, this knife features a one-piece forged blade, evenly tempered and perfectly balanced.

-It's not just the blade that gives this knife its strength, its wooden handle is equally elegant and resistant.
-Hand-polished and ergonomically designed, this handle guarantees comfort and ease of use for its owner, whatever the duration of the task.
+It's not just the blade that gives this knife its strength, but also its durable handle, with an ergonomic design that guarantees comfort and ease of use for its owner, whatever the duration of the task.

 Blade length 20cm-8"